TiFu/runepicker-helper/documentation/howitworks.md

 * Classes need to be balanced: otherwise network learns to just predict one class/rune all the time
     * Oversampling or Undersampling
-* Perk prediction is hard because the API does not provide good indicators for many perks (e.g. Poro Ward perk)
+* Perk prediction is difficult because the API does not provide good indicators for many perks (e.g. Poro Ward perk)
     * possible solution would be to gather behavioral stats about a player
         * e.g. dies to ganks very often, plays aggressive